jolmos11/msac-lab6/exercise08.md

 8. What do these commands show?

         git diff
         git diff --staged

+they show what text was deleted and added to the txt files

 9. Add the other changed file to the index

         git commit add <other changed file>

-10. What do these commands show?
+10. What do these commands show? - they show was was removed from my vegetable.txt file

         git diff
         git diff --staged